 If you have broadband at home, and you have a landline or mobile phone, you might be able to switch or get a better deal from your existing provider.

 Travelling costs, such as your train ticket to work or the cost of running your car, can make a big dent in your budget.

 You might be able to save money on petrol costs, car insurance or train tickets.

 Paying less Council Tax or Rates

-If you are on a low income, you may also be able to get a reduction in your Council Tax.
+If you are on a low income, you might also be able to get a reduction in your Council Tax.
 You have to apply to your local council.

-In Northern Ireland, depending on your income and circumstances, you may be able to claim ‘rates Housing Benefit’ or ‘Rate Relief’.
+In Northern Ireland, depending on your income and circumstances, you might be able to claim ‘rates Housing Benefit’ or ‘Rate Relief’.
 Read more about this on the nidirect websiteopens in new window.